 How to perform it:

-- Laying on your right side on a bench (or table etc), bend your bottom leg so it’s out of the way.
+- Lying on your right side on a bench (or table etc), bend your bottom leg so it’s out of the way.
 Keep the left leg straight and let it dangle off the bench while having your thighs together.

-Perform for 20 repetitions per side.
+Reps: 20 repetitions per side.

 3. Lateral Lunges